International Business Honors Program

 3. The student will present the Honors Compact to the Instructor with their portion of the form.
 A form for the Honor’s Compact will be provided by the International Business program;

-4. The instructor determines the nature of the Honors-level enrichment;
+4. The instructor will determine the nature of the honors-level enrichment of the course.

 Requirement #3: Honors Capstone Project